Asterinos1/RL_n_Dynamic_Optimization/assignment2/README.md

-# Day Trading in the Stock Market
+# Assignment 2: Day Trading in the Stock Market

-## Assignment 2: Optimizing Stock Investments Using Bandit Algorithms

 ### Description